Webarchitects are able to provide HTTPS certificates for shared hosting sites and also for virtual servers.

 the blogs you host to have a valid certificate then you need a wildcard cert covering

 combination of letters, numbers and dashes (but not starting or ending with a

 If your site has several domains, or you want to share a certificate between

-several sites then the multiple domain certificate can be used, a 5 domain certificate could
+several sites, then the multiple domain certificate can be used.
+A 5 domain certificate is typically

 clients which don't have SNI support.